twse/random-stuff/README.md

 2. Edit `names.csv` to add your name at the end or use `echo name,sortkey >> names.csv` replaced with your name and sort key.
 3. Commit the new file with `-a -m 'name <email>: \"citation\"'` replaced with your name, email and citation.
 4. Login as `gurumukhi` to push changes.
-5. Open the Mozilla credits list by clicking the link at the beginning and the entry will appear with the last updated date being changed.
+5. View the Mozilla credits list with the link at the beginning and the entry will appear with the last updated date being changed.

 ## Manually adding a name to Mozilla credits list via GitHub web interface
 Only works when logged in as the last entry in the below owner list.
 You won't receive any emails when your name is added - this will only see your name, email and citation in the log.